FirehawkV21/RMMVCookTool/README.md

-# RPG Maker MV Cook Tool
+# RPG Maker MV/MZ Cook Tool
 [![Crowdin](https://badges.crowdin.net/rpg-maker-mv-cook-tool/localized.svg)](https://crowdin.com/project/rpg-maker-mv-cook-tool)

 ## Intro
 This tool is a GUI wrapper (and a standalone console app) for NW.js' Compiler tool (included in the SDK of the program).
-It allows RPG Maker MV game developers to protect the game's source code and plugins from being stolen by compiling the files to their binary form.
+It allows RPG Maker MV and MZ game developers to protect the game's source code and plugins from being stolen by compiling the files to their binary form.
 The tool automates the generation of the binaries.
-This does sacrifice the cross-platform capabilites, however, and the binaries work only on the version of the SDK you used.
+This does sacrifice the cross-platform capabilities, however, and the binaries work only on the version of the SDK you used.

 ## The Components